 ‘And I would wait twice as long for a poem,’ says Finegas.1

-Untutored, I had to sit for a long time while everything rushed and sparkled around me before I began to sense the life right there inside it, invisible in the glare.
-Inhabitants of the imaginal realm, ecosystem from which our worlds emerge, were going about their business all along, eyeing me as I stared right through them.
+Untutored, I had to sit for a long time while everything rushed and sparkled around me before I began to sense the life right there inside the stream, invisible in the glare.
+Inhabitants of the imaginal realm, the ecosystem from which our worlds emerge, were going about their business all along, eyeing me as I stared right through them.
 Now I’m looking back, answerable, learning my place in the flickering crowd.

 1 The Irish film, Song of Granite, re-enacts this scene as a meeting of the famous sean-nós singer Joe Heaney in old age with his boyhood self.
 (Dir.
 Pat Collins.
 Wildcard Distribution, 2017.)